darelovesdata/ecommerce-market-analytics/docs/PRODUCT_VISION.md

 **Multichannel attribution:** Unlike single-platform analytics (which only see their own data), this integrates Shopify, GA4, Google Ads and Meta Ads to answer true profitability questions.

-**Time efficiency:** Reduces reporting time from 4-5 hours to 30 minutes weekly, freeing strategy teams for optimization work instead of data entry.
+**Time efficiency:** Reduces reporting time from 4.5 hours to 30 minutes weekly, freeing strategy teams for optimisation work instead of data entry.

 ## Target Audience and Use Cases

 ### Primary User: E-Commerce Marketing Manager

 Challenge: Needs to report weekly performance to executives, identify underperforming channels and debug conversion issues.
-Today this takes 4-5 hours of manual work.
+Today this takes four to five hours of manual work.

-Solution: Dashboard provides executive summary, channel analysis and red flags within 5 minutes of login.
+Solution: Dashboard provides an executive summary, channel analysis and red flags within five minutes of login.

-### Secondary User: E-Commerce CFO/Founder
+### Secondary User: E-Commerce CFO or Founder

 Challenge: Needs to understand business health relative to targets.
 Does not want to scroll through 50 metrics.

-Solution: Executive dashboard shows 4 key metrics vs target in top-line view.
+Solution: Executive dashboard shows four key metrics vs target in a single top-line view.

 ### Tertiary User: Merchandising Lead

-Challenge: Needs to identify which products, categories and bundles are driving revenue and which are drains.
+Challenge: Needs to identify which products, categories and bundles are driving revenue and which are underperforming.
 Needs to spot checkout friction points by device.

-Solution: Product performance dashboard provides top 10 and bottom 10 by revenue, margin analysis and abandonment rate by device.
+Solution: Product performance dashboard provides the top 10 and bottom 10 products by revenue, margin analysis and abandonment rate by device.

 ### Growth User: Analytics-First Founder

-Challenge: Wants to understand unit economics, customer cohorts and build models for scaling.
+Challenge: Wants to understand unit economics and customer cohorts, and build models for scaling.

 Solution: Retention dashboard provides repeat purchase rates by cohort, CLV trending and email attribution analysis.